-The excavations were carried out by Peter Fabian of the Department of Bible, Archaeology and Ancient Near East at Ben-Gurion University of the Negev (Beer-Sheva, Israel) and Daniel Varga of the Israel Antiquities Authority.
+The excavations were carried out by Peter Fabian, Department of Bible, Archaeology and Ancient Near East, Ben Gurion University of the Negev (Beer-Sheva, Israel), and Daniel Varga, Israel Antiquities Authority.

-During the excavation several artefacts and dozens of bronze coins were found, most of them belonging to the Roman procurators' period (6-66 AD).
-Among them, a set of 24 artefacts, 23 coins and a pendant, were selected for the investigation of the corrosion products.
+During the excavation, several artefacts and dozens of bronze coins were found, most of them belonging to the Roman procurators' period (6–66 AD).
+Of these, a set of 24 artefacts, 23 coins and a pendant were selected for the investigation of the corrosion products.
 Figure 1 shows the high-resolution images of the artefacts and their identifier codes.

-At the visual observation most of the artefacts appeared covered by a thick layer of corrosion products rather ununiform.
-Actually, brownish or dark green patinas were predominantly present on the surface, while some areas had a light green colour; soil traces were found on the surface as well.
+Under visual observation, most of the artefacts appeared to be covered by a thick layer of corrosion products that were rather non-uniform.
+Brownish or dark-green patinas were predominantly present on the surface, while some areas had a light-green colour; soil traces were also found on the surface.

 Raman spectroscopy

-Superficial corrosion products were analysed using Raman spectroscopy, a technique widely used in the characterization of metallic artefacts.
+Superficial corrosion products were analysed using Raman spectroscopy, a technique widely used in the characterisation of metallic artefacts.
 Measurements were performed using the BWTEK i-Raman Plus spectrometer.
-It is a portable instrument equipped with an optical-fibre probe to analyse specific areas of the sample and a high quantum efficiency CCD array detector to guarantee a good signal to noise ratio in the acquired spectra.
-A laser wavelength of 532 nm was used for all measurements, that were performed in the range between 150 cm-1 and 4200 cm-1 with a resolution of 7.3 cm-1.
-After optimizing the measurement parameters on reference samples, as described in [17], spectra were acquired using a laser power of 6 mW, with 10 repetitions and an integration time of 20s, in order to avoid any modification or degradation induced in the material by the laser radiation.
+This is a portable instrument equipped with an optical-fibre probe to analyse specific areas of the sample and a high quantum efficiency CCD array detector to guarantee a good signal-to-noise ratio in the acquired spectra.
+A laser wavelength of 532 nm was used for all measurements, which were carried out in the range between 150 cm−1 and 4,200 cm−1 with a resolution of 7.3 cm−1.
+After optimising the measurement parameters on reference samples, as described in [17], spectra were acquired using a laser power of 6 mW, with 10 repetitions and an integration time of 20 s, in order to avoid any modification or degradation being induced in the material by the laser radiation.

-As samples under study were not flat, but had irregular shapes and high surface roughness, measurements were carried out gradually changing the distance between the probe and the analysed artefact in order to focus the laser beam and have the best signal to noise ratio in the acquired spectrum.
+As the samples under study were not flat but had irregular shapes and high surface roughness, measurements were carried out by gradually changing the distance between the probe and the analysed artefact to focus the laser beam and have the best signal-to-noise ratio in the acquired spectrum.

 Data analysis

-Principal Components Analysis (PCA) was used in order to recognize different patterns that are present in the acquired Raman spectra and to support the identification of corrosion products on the samples.
-Actually, PCA is a powerful tool that allows one to reduce the dimensionality of a dataset, keeping only those variables that mainly account for data variance [18].
-So it basically transposes all vectors representing each one of the acquired spectra into a new space having dimension equal to the number of significant components evaluated through PCA.
+PCA was used to recognise the different patterns present in the acquired Raman spectra and to support the identification of corrosion products on the samples.
+PCA is a powerful tool that allows the reduction of the dimensionality of a dataset, keeping only those variables that account primarily for data variance [18].
+Thus, it transposes all the vectors representing each of the acquired spectra into a new space that has a dimension equal to the number of significant components evaluated through PCA.
 In matrix notation, it is possible to express the original spectra as follows:

-X=T∙PT+E (1)
+X=T∙PT+E, (1)

-where, if we have I samples and J points for each measurement, X is the original data matrix (having dimension I x J), P is the loading matrix (with dimension J x K, where K is the number of significant components), that is the eigenvectors representing the new space, T is the score matrix (having dimension I x K), that is the eigenvalues derived from X matrix decomposition and E is the residual matrix, also known as error matrix, that contains the variance burden not explained by the PCA model [19].
+where, if we have I samples and J points for each measurement, X is the original data matrix (with a dimension of I x J), P is the loading matrix (with a dimension of J x K, where K is the number of significant components), which form the eigenvectors representing the new space, T is the score matrix (with a dimension of I x K), which form the eigenvalues derived from the X matrix decomposition, and E is the residual matrix, also known as the error matrix, which contains the variance burden not explained by the PCA model [19].